whizzer75/whizzer75.github.io/1-install.md

 export REDIS_DBS=1
 ```

-The manual installation instructions for configuring MariaDB for ownCloud
+The manual installation instructions for configuring [MariaDB] for [ownCloud]
 include using InnoDB tables and disabling or customizing binary logging.
+See [here][oc_mariadb] for more information about using MariaDB with [ownCloud]
 Because we are using the [Docker] image provided by [webhippie] these
-customizations have already been done for us.
+customizations have already been completed for us.

 We will define two [Docker] volumes for database files and backups.
 Also,
 we will generate random passwords for the MariaDB root user and the owncloud